ahsu1230/ReactShakeShack/resources/guide/13b_react_function_parameters.md

 ***NOTES:***

 - Remember that the function `addOrderToList` can only be called with `this` before it.
 - To access this function inside `HomeOrderForm`, it is available through `this.props.addOrderCallback`.
-Be sure ti invoke this function when the form button is clicked.
+Be sure to invoke this function when the form button is clicked.

 ### Are we on the same page?